Sudipborad/study_buddy/README.md

-# Study Smarter - AI-Powered Learning Assistant
+# StudyBuddy - AI-Powered Learning Assistant

-Study Smarter is a modern web application built with Next.js and powered by AI to help you supercharge your learning process.
+StudyBuddy is a modern web application built with Next.js and powered by AI to help you supercharge your learning process.
 Transform your study materials into interactive flashcards, quizzes, get video recommendations, build a professional resume, and prepare for interviews—all in one place.

 ## ✨ Features